 The West Coast is considerably less populated than the East Coast, which means that the scenery and landscape are generally unspoilt.
 There are lots of great things to see, such as the Ningaloo Reef, Monkey Mia and cool coastal towns such as Exmouth and Broome.

 Driving from Perth to Broome on the Great Northern Highway is a long road trip at 2,240.5 km, but it’s worth it.
 You get to see a beautiful part of the country that many other travellers ignore.

 Despite being one of the most beautiful parts of the country, Tasmania is often forgotten about during a trip to Australia.
 This was certainly the case for me!

 I didn’t visit Tasmania and I wish I had as it looks like the perfect place for a road trip.
-The scenery here is quite similar to what I saw while travelling New Zealand.
+The scenery here is quite similar to what I saw while backpacking in New Zealand.

 As I’ve not been to Tasmania I can’t really comment on what it’s like.
-However, Claire’s Footsteps has, so if you want a Tasmania road trip itinerary, check her’s out!
+However, Claire’s Footsteps has, so if you want a Tasmania road trip itinerary, check it out!

 The Big Lap of Australia

 If those Australian road trips are not adventurous enough for you, then I’ve left the most adventurous one till the end!